What are we doing ?

 Observe is a CLI (Command Line Interface), a tool used in a terminal (console) which pemits to issue commands to work on the data.For example:

-Program started in december 2020 by Thierry Graff to compute a00 distributions for Nick Kollerstrom, who studied if these data show statistical anomalies.
+Program started in december 2020 by Thierry Graff to compute Births in France in 2000 distributions for Nick Kollerstrom.

 Program developed and tested under Linux (Debian 13) with php 8.5.
 A priori, it should also work under Windows and Macintosh.